bundlewrap/bundlewrap/docs/content/items/routeros.md

 <strong>BundleWrap will accept any attributes for these items and pass them through to the RouterOS API.</strong> All attribute values can be passed as strings.
 If given as integers or booleans, BundleWrap will convert them to strings for you.
 If given a set, list, or tuple of strings, BundleWrap will join those strings with commas.

+Since `comment` is an internal attribute for BundleWrap, use `_comment` to apply the `comment` attribute on a RouterOS item.

 <hr>

 ## delete